carbon-design-system/carbon-website-archive/src/content/guidelines/motion/basics.md

 </do-dont-example>
 </grid-wrapper>

 Avoid easing curves that are unnatural, distracting, or decorative should be avoided.
-Duo motion is essential and efficient.
+IBM motion is essential and efficient.
 We guide the users to value as quickly as possible.

 <grid-wrapper col_lg="8" flex="true">
 <do-dont-example correct="false" full_width="true" label="Easing curves that suggest bounce, stretch, or sudden stops are not recommended.">